mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/azure/index.md

 # Install Terraform

 1. Visit the the [Terraform download page](https://www.terraform.io/downloads.html) for bundled installations and support for Linux, macOS and Windows.

-If you're on a Mac environment with [homebrew](https://brew.sh/) installed, simply run the following command:
+    If you're on a Mac environment with [Homebrew](https://brew.sh/) installed, simply run the following command:

     ```bash
     brew install terraform
+    ```

+    Windows users that have [Chocolatey](https://chocolatey.org/docs/installation) installed, run:

+    ```bash
+    choco install terraform -y
     ```

 # Install and configure the Azure CLI